yunkunrao/tendermint.com/content/docs/guides/app-dev.md

 In ABCI, a transaction is simply an arbitrary length byte-array.
-It is the application's responsibility to define the transaction codec as they please, and to use it for both CheckTx and AppendTx.
+It is the application's responsibility to define the transaction codec as they please, and to use it for both CheckTx and DeliverTx.

 Note that there are two distinct means for running transactions, corresponding to stages of 'awareness' of the transaction in the network.
 The first stage is when a transaction is received by a validator from a client into the so-called mempool or transaction pool - this is where we use CheckTx.
-The second is when the transaction is successfully committed on more than 2/3 of validators - where we use AppendTx.
+The second is when the transaction is successfully committed on more than 2/3 of validators - where we use DeliverTx.
 In the former case, it may not be necessary to run all the state transitions associated with the transaction, as the transaction may not ultimately be committed until some much later time, when the result of its execution will be different.
-For instance, an Ethereum ABCI app would check signatures and amounts in CheckTx, but would not actually execute any contract code until the AppendTx, so as to avoid executing state transitions that have not been finalized.
+For instance, an Ethereum ABCI app would check signatures and amounts in CheckTx, but would not actually execute any contract code until the DeliverTx, so as to avoid executing state transitions that have not been finalized.

 To formalize the distinction further, two explicit ABCI connections are made between Tendermint Core and the application: the mempool connection and the consensus connection.
 We also make a third connection, the query connection, to query the local state of the app.